Merry Christmas. Happy New Year. Season’s greetings. Happy holidays.

 And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.
 And behold, you will conceive in your womb and give birth to a son, and you shall name Him Jesus.
 He will be great and will be called the Son of the Most High; and the Lord God will give Him the throne of His father David; and He will reign over the house of Jacob forever, and His kingdom will have no end.”
 (Luke 1:30-33 NASB)

 Christ offers a perfect kingdom with no end, unlike the imperfect holiday hubbub that always ends.
-But Christmas isn’t the Novocaine that numbs or the anesthesia that lets us drift into slumber.
+But Christmas isn’t the Novocain that numbs or the anesthesia that lets us drift into slumber.
 It is the surgery that hurts in the moment but heals in the long-term.
-Because Christ is the surgeon.
+Because Christ is our surgeon.

 So don’t hide your pain from Him any longer.
 Don’t keep it to yourself.
 Don’t try to distract yourself from it.
-The Christmas parties and donations and movies and decorations can’t permanently heal depression, anxiety, or fear.
-So gives those over to the Son of the Most High whose reign never ends.
+The Christmas parties, donations, movies, and decorations can’t permanently heal depression, anxiety, or fear.
+So give those over to the Son of the Most High whose reign never ends.